Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Empirical Results

 \section{Empirical Results}

+The model (Eqs.~\ref{eq:kuramoto}, \ref{eq:kernel}) is implemented in a bi-periodic square domain of dimensions $2L \times 2L$ (with $L$ the physical half-width of the domain) containing $N = 50{,}000$ agents; $L=20$~grid units, $v_0 = 0.5$~grid units per second, $a_0=0.2$ (see also Ref.~\cite{ivarsen_onsager_2025-1}).
+The agents evolve in continuous space via a standard Euler integration scheme; macroscopic fields --- in particular the complex order parameter $Z(\mathbf{r},t)$ and the local coherence $R(\mathbf{r},t)$ --- are evaluated on a fixed $128 \times 128$ Eulerian grid by binning the discrete agent distribution and convolving with the Gaussian kernel $G(r) = (2\pi\sigma^2)^{-1}\exp(-r^2/2\sigma^2)$, where $\sigma=3$~grid units, via two-dimensional Fast Fourier Transforms.
+The convolution is performed at every integration step $\Delta t = 0.02$~s, providing continuous mean-field feedback to the agents.
+Each simulation is initialised in an ``active soup'' state of random uniform phases $\phi_i \in [0, 2\pi)$ and uniformly distributed positions, and evolved for $T_\mathrm{max} = 400$~s ($20{,}000$ steps, or $67$~interaction lengths $\tau=\sigma/v_0$).
+Topological charge is computed as the discrete circulation of the unit phase vector $\hat{\mathbf{n}}(\phi_i)$ around closed plaquettes of the same $128 \times 128$ grid (positive integers for vortices, negative for antivortices).

-We have implemented the model (Eqs.~\ref{eq:kuramoto}, \ref{eq:kernel}) in a bounded periodic box with $N=50,000$ agents, akin to Refs.~\cite{ivarsen_kinetic_2025,ivarsen_onsager_2025-1}.
-Figure~\ref{fig:art0} presents snapshots of the fully formed Onsager dipole, with panels a--c) showing agent point cloud, topological charge, and inertial flowlines, respectively.
+Figure~\ref{fig:art0} presents snapshots of the fully formed dipole structure, with panels a--c) showing agent point cloud, topological charge, and inertial flowlines, respectively.
 Panel d) shows the slip velocity $v_{slip}$ (Eq.~\ref{eq:vslip}), for the entire simulation space.

 Figure~\ref{fig:art}c--j), showing four prior $v_{slip}$-snapshots of a limited portion of the simulation space, offer an instructional explanation of the model's core thermodynamic mechanism.
-An ordered ($R\approx1$) region shatters into phase slips (active turbulence), generating entropy; this is the shock merger mechanism identified by Ref.~\cite{ivarsen_onsager_2025-1}.
-The agents inside this now-disordered patch are then quickly reorganized into the inertial fluid by the kinetic Turing instability \cite{ivarsen_kinetic_2025}.
+An ordered ($R\approx1$) region shatters into phase slips (active turbulence), generating entropy; this is the shock merger mechanism identified by Ref.~\cite{ivarsen_onsager_2025-1}, which we derive in Appendix~B. The agents inside this now-disordered patch are then quickly \textit{reorganized} into the inertial fluid by the kinetic Turing instability, triggered by the reaction-diffusion dynamic produced by the competition between intrinsic chirality, or frustration, and Kuramoto synchronization.